ethereum/cryptography-research-website/src/bounties-data-source/rsa/assumptions.md

 It is crucial that a generic group algorithm does not have access to the internal representation of group elements, which are integers in RSA.
 Most RSA assumptions hold in the Generic Group Model.

-- The Strong RSA assumption holds in the Generic Group Model.
-[4]
+- The Strong RSA assumption holds in the Generic Group Model.[^4]

 This implies that the RSA assumption is hard too.
 The Factoring assumption can not be formulated in the Generic Group Model as the group size is unknown to the algorithm.

-- The Adaptive Root assumption holds in the Generic Group Model.
-[1]
+- The Adaptive Root assumption holds in the Generic Group Model.[^1]

 However, these results give little insight to the actual security of RSA assumptions, as most existing RSA attacks use the integer form of the group elements.
 For example, computing the Jacobi symbol (see below) in an RSA group is easy despite being provably hard in the Generic Group Model.